jpontel/jpontel/README.md

 ### Hi there 👋 I'm José Rodrigo Pontel

-I'm a Software developer with a deep passion for the design, creation, and maintenance of both mobile and web systems.
-My expertise extends to the thrilling world of game and web development, where I enjoy exploring the potential of Swift, C++, React and Python to create engaging gaming experiences and intuitive web interfaces.
+I'm a Software developer with a deep passion for the design, creation, and maintenance of both mobile and web systems, with a strong focus on natural language processing (NLP) and machine learning.
+My expertise extends to the dynamic world of AI and web development, where I enjoy exploring the potential of Python, React, and TensorFlow to create intelligent and intuitive applications that make a difference in people's lives.

-With a keen interest in both functional applications and the interactive art of game design, I'm always eager to collaborate on innovative projects.
-If you have an interesting idea, whether it's a cutting-edge web/mobile application or an immersive game, please get in touch with me! ;D
+With a keen interest in both functional applications and the transformative power of AI, I'm always eager to collaborate on innovative projects.
+Whether it's a cutting-edge NLP solution, a data-driven application, or an intuitive web/mobile interface, I'd love to hear from you!
+Let's build something impactful together. ;D